flyingmachine/brave-clojure-web/content/namespaces.md

 ; => ["The Power of Bees" "Journey to Upstairs"]
 ```

-It's like Clojure peeled the label off the first vector and placed it on
+It's like Clojure peeled the label off the first vector and placed it
-the second.
-The result is that you can no longer ask Clojure to find
+on the second.
+Chaos!
+Anarchy!
+The result is that you can no longer
-the first vector.
-This is referred to as a *name collision*.
+ask Clojure to find the first vector.
+This is referred to as a *name
+collision*.

 You may have experienced this in other programming languages.
 Javacript is notorious for it, and it happens in Ruby as well.
 It's a
 problem because you can unintentionally overwrite your own code, and
 if you use someone else's libraries you have no guarantee that they
 won't overwrite your code.
+Melvil recoils in horror!
+Thankfully,
-Clojure solves this problem with
+Clojure solves this problem with **namespaces**.
-**namespaces**.

 ## Introducing Namespaces